The Songwriter’s Craft October 1990 / Keyboard Magazine By Andy Widders-Ellis

 Do you plan out the story?

-say the same things in a lot of different ways.
+Not necessarily how I’m going to tell the story, but the feeling that it has.
+You can say the same things in a lot of different ways.
 Before I can write a lyric, I need to know the emotional perspective.
 I have to wait to really feel it, but once I do, the lyrics just come.
 When I need to know precisely what I need to say, they come more than one line at a time.
 I’ll often get whole paragraphs in one moment; sometimes I can’t keep up with the thoughts.

 Is it crucial to stay abreast of current trends?